1. Home

 Press release

-Stanley's Marine Sued By EEOC For Sexual Harassment And Retaliation
+Mount Vernon Mills, Inc. Sued By EEOC For Sexual Harassment

-A Norfolk marine contractor violated federal law by subjecting six female employees to a sexually hostile work environment and then firing five of them for complaining, the U.S. Equal Employment Opportunity Commission (EEOC) charged in a lawsuit filed today.
+Mount Vernon Mills, Inc. violated federal law when it subjected an 18 year-old female employee to a hostile work environment by, among other things, co-workers touching and propositioning her, the U.S. Equal Employment Opportunity Commission (EEOC) charged in a lawsuit it filed today.

 Press release